Jalan Gajah Mada and Jalan Hayam Wuruk

-Jalan Gajah Mada and Jalan Hayam Wuruk (Gajah Mada and Hayam Wuruk Streets), formerly Molenvliet West and Molenvliet Oost respectively, is a major thoroughfare located in Jakarta, Indonesia.
-The two streets with its canal, the Batang Hari (formerly the Molenvliet), connect Glodok and Kota Tua Jakarta to the north with Harmoni Junction to the south.
-Completed in late 1640s, the canal-street Gajah Mada and Hayam Wuruk is Jakarta's oldest major thoroughfare.
+Jalan Gajah Mada and Jalan Hayam Wuruk (English: Gajah Mada and Hayam Wuruk Streets), formerly Molenvliet West and Molenvliet Oost respectively, is a major thoroughfare located in Jakarta, Indonesia.
+The two streets with its canal, the Batang Hari (formerly the Molenvliet), connect Glodok and Kota Tua Jakarta to the north along with Harmoni Junction to the south.
+Completed in late 1640s, the canal-street is Jakarta's oldest major thoroughfare.

 Description

 At its northernmost point, Jalan Gajah Mada and Jalan Hayam Wuruk began at a junction where Jalan Pancoran, Jalan Pintu Besar Selatan, and Jalan Pinangsia Raya met (directly below the Glodok pedestrian link).
 The road ran toward the south parallel with the Batang Hari canal (official but not a very well-known name of the historic Molenvliet) until Harmoni Junction, a point where the roads stop.
 The Molenvliet however continued toward the east to reach Ciliwung.
 Jalan Gajah Mada and Jalan Hayam Wuruk is the oldest thoroughfare in Jakarta.
 The canal road traverses through the oldest China Town in Batavia.
 The road contains a mix of 18th-century Dutch colonial buildings, Chinese architecture, and newer modern buildings.
 Some of the oldest neighborhood of Batavia, e.g. Kebon Jeruk and Mangga Besar, was located along Jalan Gajah Mada and Jalan Hayam Wuruk.

 The northern portion of the canal-road is within the administrative city of West Jakarta, while the southern portion is within Central Jakarta.
 The boundary of the two administrative cities is located at the junction of Jalan Sukarjo Wiryopranoto.

 The first tramway of Jakarta (now defunct) pass through Molenvliet West (Jalan Gajah Mada), whilst the first corridor of TransJakarta bus rapid system pass through Jalan Gajah Mada and Jalan Hayam Wuruk.
 Jakarta MRT first line will pass below Jalan Gajah Mada and Jalan Hayam Wuruk toward Kota Tua.